Courses

 Through our semester program, students take the same core courses required of the quarter students (see above).
 In order for semester students to achieve a semester's worth of units, we offer the following add-on courses:

-(A) Political Science 196A (4 units - Letter Grade) This is a course on American political science with an emphasis on California politics.
-Students work with an instructor on multiple political science research papers and presentations.
+(A) Political Science 196A American Policy & Politics (4 units - Letter Grade) This is a course on American political science with an emphasis on California politics.
 Click for the Syllabus

 Semester students typically earn 21 quarter units, which translates to 14 semester units.
 The Fall semester program begins in late August so students can get a jump start on their research proposals and internship hours.
 Once the quarter officially begins, the semester students attend class with the quarter students.
 The Spring semester program starts at the same time as the quarter program and continues into mid-May.